b-jan/blog/NextJs.md

 - launch your node server with `node server/bootstrap.js`
 - browse to http://localhost:3001 to view the app

-Still simulating the 'good 3G network' in Chrome, here is the result:
+Still simulating the '3G network' in Chrome, here is the result:

 ![SSR](assets/cra-ssr.gif?raw=true "Server-side rendering on a create-react-app")